 Free of the constraints imposed by the Liberal Democrats, the Tory majority Government was as good as its word.
 Age verification for pornography sites became law in the form of Part 3 of the Digital Economy Act, 2017.
 It received Royal Assent in April of that year.
 Only the Liberal Democrats expressed doubts or reservations but by then they were greatly reduced in number, were no longer part of the Government, so had no real impact because all the other parties were on board.

-By now Theresa May was Prime Minister and she showed herself to be every bit as committed to the project as her predecessor had been.
+By now Theresa May was Prime Minister and she had shown herself to be every bit as committed to the project as Cameron had been.

 The regulator appointed under the 2017 Act pressed ahead, consulting on and preparing the regulations necessary to give effect to the provisions of Part 3.
 These regulations were all presented to and approved by Parliament.